Let Real Property Metrics help you figure out if you can cancel your PMI

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How home owners can keep from paying PMI

 The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically stop the PMI when the principal balance of the loan reaches 78 percent of the primary loan amount.
 The law designates that, at the request of the home owner, the PMI must be released when the principal amount equals just 80 percent.
 So, acute homeowners can get off the hook ahead of time.

 It can take countless years to reach the point where the principal is just 20% of the initial amount of the loan, so it's important to know how your home has appreciated in value.
 After all, all of the appreciation you've gained over the years counts towards dismissing PMI.
 So what's the reason for paying it after your loan balance has dropped below the 80% mark?
 Despite the fact that nationwide trends forecast decreasing home values, be aware that real estate is local.
 Your neighborhood may not be minding the national trends and/or your home may have secured equity before things calmed down.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
+A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a hard thing to know.
 As appraisers, it's our job to know the market dynamics of our area.
 At Real Property Metrics, we're masters at determining value trends in Lake Worth, Palm Beach County and surrounding areas, and we know when property values have risen or declined.
-Faced with data from an appraiser, the mortgage company will generally remove the PMI with little effort.
-At that time, the homeowner can delight in the savings from that point on.
+Faced with data from an appraiser, the mortgage company will often eliminate the PMI with little effort.
+At that time, the homeowner can relish the savings from that point on.